angelcervant1/MR2006B-John-Deere-SDV/README.md

 # Autonomous Car Development in collaboration with John Deere

-## This project was developed along the semester of August - December of 2023 for the class of Industrial Automation.

-##MR2006B – Autonomous Vehicle Development with STM32 (John Deere SDV Project)
 Project Timeline: August – December 2023
 Course: Industrial Automation
 Institution: Tecnológico de Monterrey